elysiayong/UwU/README.md

     2) Ensure that lwjgl.jar is able to locate and access the Native Library files in */UwU/gamething/res/native/** (please select the folder associated with your operating system).
 - Once the above necessary .jar files are set up, you should be able to execute the main Game class.

-// Instructions to launch the game via the Eclipse IDE will come soon.

 # License
 MIT License (MIT)